 The key to this is managing the distribution of new work to other partners and associates.
 That may mean the rainmakers have to talk to the client and personally refer the new client to an in-house litigator or solicitor.
 When it comes to distributing the new referral work, the brand needs to take precedence over individual practitioners.

-There are different methods to properly work with this.
+There are different methods to work with this properly.
 Your paralegals and support staff are on your front lines, communicating and interfacing with clients, many times, more regularly than the actual attorneys.
 Paralegals and case managers shared across lawyers can be beneficial in this regard.
 Having new clients feel more comfortable with something familiar.

 Keep in Touch with Past Clients